Am I eligible for vaccine injury compensation?

-If you notice any of these symptoms, you may have time to take steps to prevent injury, such as sitting down or moving away from furniture that could cause injury when you fall.
+If you notice any of these symptoms, you may have time to prevent injury by sitting down or moving away from furniture that could cause injury when you fall.

-People who faint usually regain consciousness within a few seconds, since lying down improves blood pressure almost immediately.
+People who experience vasovagal syncope usually regain consciousness within a few seconds, since lying down improves blood pressure almost immediately.
 However, they should not stand up too soon since being active can lead to another episode.

 How is vasovagal syncope diagnosed?

-Vasovagal syncope can be difficult to diagnose, since it depends on specific triggers.
-However, doctors can make a correct diagnosis after reviewing the symptoms, the person’s health history and the events that led to the episode of fainting.
+Vasovagal syncope can be difficult to diagnose since it depends on specific triggers.
+However, doctors can make a correct diagnosis after reviewing the symptoms, the person’s health history, and the events that led to the vasovagal response.

-Doctors also do a physical examination, which can help rule out other conditions that can cause fainting.
+Doctors also do a physical examination, which can help rule out other conditions that can cause vasovagal syncope.

-Most people who have just one episode of fainting don’t need treatment.
-However, people who have recurrent episodes should be treated.
-Treatments are very effective and may eliminate fainting altogether.
-They include drug therapy and exercise.
+Most people who have just one vasovagal response don’t need treatment.
+However, people who have recurrent vasovagal responses should be treated.
+Treatments, including drug therapy and exercise, are very effective and may eliminate fainting altogether.

-It may take a one or more medicines to reduce the number of fainting episodes and finding the right combination can take patience.
+It may take one or more medicines to reduce the number of vasovagal responses, and finding the right combination can take patience.

 Regular exercise—especially muscle-tensing exercises—is helpful for people with vasovagal syncope who also have a condition called dysautonomia.
-However, if you have recurrent episodes of fainting you should talk with your doctor before beginning a fitness plan.
+However, if you have recurrent vasovagal responses, you should talk with your doctor before beginning a fitness plan.
 You may need to have stress testing to find your body’s exercise limits.

-The National Vaccine Injury Compensation Program (VICP) includes vasovagal syncope in its vaccine injury table.
+The National Vaccine Injury Compensation Program (VICP) includes vasovagal syncope as a covered injury.
 It’s important to note that the vaccine injury isn’t the fainting itself, it’s the harm that’s caused by falling.